Etlaq/etlaqgpt/README.md

 If you’re unsure whether your change fits the vision, open an issue to discuss before submitting a PR.

----

 ## ✨ License

 MIT — free to use, remix, and build with!

----

-Let me know if you want it in `.md` format directly or if you'd like to auto-generate the file in a folder structure.